 Students in the BPE/BEd Combined Degrees take a program of ★159 over five years.
 During this five-year program, Physical Education courses and Education courses are studied concurrently.
-Students initially apply for admission to the Faculty of Physical Education and Recreation and are considered registered in that Faculty for the first three years of the program.
-All qualified Year 3 BPE/BEd students are promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of ★99 applicable to the BPE/BEd program has been successfully completed.
-Note: Students in Year 3 must submit a Readmission/On-Campus Transfer application form by January 15 to the Undergraduate Programs Office in the Faculty of Physical Education and Recreation.
-Students in Year 3 who have completed less than ★99 toward the BPE/BEd program but who have an AGPA of at least 2.0 may select one of the following program alternatives: (1) remain in Year 3 of the BPE/BEd degree program in the Faculty of Physical Education for one additional year, or (2) apply to enter the BPE degree program and complete a modified individualized Concentration.
+Students apply for admission to the Faculty of Physical Education and Recreation and are registered in that Faculty for the first three years of the program.
+All qualified Year 3 BPE/BEd students are promoted to Year 4 in the Faculty of Education provided that

+- (1) a minimum AGPA of 2.0 has been achieved and - (2) a minimum of ★90 applicable to the BPE/BEd program has been successfully completed.

+Note: Students in Year 3 who have completed less than ★90 toward the BPE/BEd program but who have an AGPA of at least 2.0 may select one of the following program alternatives: (1) remain in Year 3 of the BPE/BEd degree program in the Faculty of Physical Education for one additional year, or (2) apply to enter the BPE degree program and complete a modified individualized Concentration.